-1.4 Differential predictions and MC generators

-G. Heinrich, S.P.
+1.4.
+Differential predictions and MC generators for gluon fusion G. Heinrich, S.P.
 Jones, M. Kerner, S. Kuttimalai, E. Vryonidou

 The non-resonant production of a pair of Higgs bosons in gluon fusion is available within several public Monte Carlo programs.
-Currently, the most sophisticated predictions which include a parton shower are based on the NLO matrix-element including a finite top quark mass [23, 24].
-The fixed-order result was recently re-calculated and extended to allow also for a running top quark mass [25].
-The NLO calculation was first interfaced to the Powheg-Box [73,74] and MG5_aMC@NLO [54,86] in Ref.
-[58], and to Sherpa [87] in Ref.
-[59].
+Currently, the most sophisticated predictions which include a parton shower are based on the NLO matrix-element including a finite top quark mass [17,18].
+The fixed-order result was recently re-calculated and extended to allow also for a running top quark mass [19].
+The NLO calculation was first interfaced to the POWHEG-BOX [67,68] and MG5_aMC@NLO [48,80] in Ref.
+[52], and to SHERPA [81] in Ref.
+[53].

-The matching and parton shower uncertainties have been extensively studied in the literature [58, 59, 88], and were found to be large for certain observables.
-Similar effects have been observed in other processes including the production of a Higgs boson in gluon fusion [89, 90] and Z-boson pair production in gluon fusion [91].
+The matching and parton shower uncertainties have been extensively studied in the literature [52,53,82], and were found to be large for certain observables.
+Similar effects have been observed in other processes including the production of a Higgs boson in gluon fusion [83,84] and Z-boson pair production in gluon fusion [85].

 Here, we briefly review the current status of these uncertainties focusing on one of the most sensitive distributions (the p_T of the di-Higgs boson system).
-We will summarise the MC@NLO [92] and POWHEG [72] matching schemes used in the literature.
-Results obtained from the POWHEG-BOX, MG5_aMC@NLO and SHERPA implementations and via analytic resummation [93] are compared.
+We will summarise the MC@NLO [86] and POWHEG [66] matching schemes used in the literature.
+Results obtained from the POWHEG-BOX, MG5_aMC@NLO and SHERPA implementations and via analytic resummation [87] are compared.
 The shower uncertainty observed for the POWHEG-BOX implementation will also be discussed.